Great Empires of North America, Part 6: Masters of the Plains

 Many captives, however, suffered a crueler fate.
 As bereaved families hurled curses in their faces, these captives would be painted red and black, tied to poles at the center of the village, and tortured to death while grieving mothers, fathers and children watched in grim satisfaction.

-Soon, the Five Nations erupted outward across the Northeast.
+Soon, the mighty armies of the Haudenosaunee erupted outward across the Northeast America.

 The exact timeline of their expansion is unclear, since our main source is oral tradition — but by the 1530s, the Haudenosaunee controlled territory as far west as Lake Ontario, as far south as Virginia, and as far north as Canada: upwards of 4,000 square miles (10,300 sq. km.) in total.

-They lived in large hilltop villages surrounded by palisade walls.
+Haudenosaunee clans lived in fortified hilltop compounds surrounded by palisade walls.

 Haudenosaunee men were also famous for their prowess at a game known as O-tä-dä-jish′-quä-äge (a.k.a. lacrosse).
 Teams were made up of members of two sets of clans, each of which tried to throw a deer skin through a goal with a netted stick.